tcroche/Travaux-universitaire/Travaux universitaires/Projet_Algo_trading_Crochemar_MMMEF/README.md

 | **Portfolio (with RUT)** | +0.02 | -0.54 | -2.19 | -0.95 | 4.1 |
 | **Portfolio (ex-RUT)** | -0.42 | -1.01 | -4.52 | -1.17 | 3.5 |

 **Reading.** Gross is ≈ 0; the negative net is essentially the fee drag.
-The in-sample Sharpe looked promising (≈ 1.9 with RUT) but the **Deflated Sharpe Ratio rejects it** (DSR = 0.92 with RUT, 0.38 without — both below the 0.95 threshold), and on 44 OOS days every Sharpe confidence interval contains zero except GSPC (significantly negative).
+The in-sample Sharpe looked promising (≈ 1.9 with RUT) but the **Deflated Sharpe Ratio rejects it** (DSR = 0.92 with RUT, 0.38 without, both below the 0.95 threshold), and on 44 OOS days every Sharpe confidence interval contains zero except GSPC (significantly negative).
 The apparent in-sample edge was concentrated in a single asset (RUT) and a single regime (the April 2025 small-cap turbulence) and did not generalize.

 ---